qwertychouskie/TestOut-issues/README.md

 # TestOut PC Pro issues

-Various issues I've found in the TestOut PC Pro curiculum.
+Various issues I've found in the TestOut PC Pro curriculum.
 Feel free to submit PRs for anything I've missed.

 ## General:

-- __*The main site (www.testout.com) doesn't force HTTPS, allowing a MITM attacker (e.g. fake coffee shop wifi) to easily change the "Login" button to point at a fake login.*__  Also the site allow some insecure chiphers, see https://www.ssllabs.com/ssltest/analyze.html?d=testout.com
+- __*The main site (www.testout.com) doesn't force HTTPS, allowing a MITM attacker (e.g. fake coffee shop wifi) to easily change the "Login" button to point at a fake login.*__  Also the site allow some insecure ciphers, see https://www.ssllabs.com/ssltest/analyze.html?d=testout.com
-- __*`su -` doesn't work by default on Ubuntu/Debian-based systems, `sudo commandname` or `sudo su -` should be used instead.*__  This is only very breifly touched on in 9.7.1.
+- __*`su -` doesn't work by default on Ubuntu/Debian-based systems, `sudo commandname` or `sudo su -` should be used instead.*__  This is only very briefly touched on in 9.7.1.
 - Many times, practice questions are repeated multiple times, usually only with very minor variation
   - Sometimes a question set has us do a lab as part of the set that we had done independently before
   - **The midterm is a direct subset of the practice midterm.**